 Restrictions in participant numbers apply for each elective module.
 There is no guarantee that students can take all modules of their choice.

-Project part (internship mandatory; choose 1 practical project): 24 CP
+Practical part (mandatory; choose 1 practical project): 51 CP

-(choose from: Applied Neurocognitive Psychology, Psychological Methods and Statistics, Experimental Psychology, Neuropsychology, Biological Psychology)
+2 choose from: Applied Neurocognitive Psychology, Psychological Methods and Statistics, Experimental Psychology, Neuropsychology, Biological Psychology

 Total: 120 CP